chopraji94/JavaSeleniumLoadableComponentPattern/README.md

-Here is the README.md file for your Java Selenium Loadable Component Pattern repository.

-This pattern is a native feature of Selenium that forces your tests to verify that a page is completely loaded before interacting with it, significantly reducing "flakiness."

-Copy this content for your README.md:
-Markdown

 # Java Selenium Loadable Component Pattern

 This repository demonstrates the implementation of the **LoadableComponent Pattern** in a Selenium Automation Framework.
 This pattern utilizes Selenium's native `LoadableComponent` class to standardize how pages are loaded and verified.